kantega/kson/readme.md

 In kson we have opted for the visitor pattern to extract the content of the a json tree.
 You use a ```JsonValue.Fold``` type to fold a JsonValue into the desired type by calling ```JsonValue.fold(JsonValue.Fold)```.
 Most java based json libraries use the unsafe _is***_ idiom in conjunction with a jungle of ifs and elses.
 We felt that folding was the most compact and safe way to deconstruct a json tree.

+The downside with folding the datastructure directly is that json is a nested structure, and we would like to easily get to the deepnodes without manually having to handle all possibilities along the way.
+That is what _Lenses_ are for!
+A Lens is an object that knows how to extract a value from an object, and to set a value in an object - in a immutable manner.
+Think of it as a setter and getter pair, but not attached to the object it sets and gets from.
+This gives us the advantage of combining Lenses together as we wish, and create arbitrary combinations and nested goodness without having the json object at hand.
+This sounds like mumbo jumbo for most java-developers, so lets look at an example:

 ...